sc-ventures/cloudbreak-documentation/docs/recipes.md

 A recipe is a script that runs on all nodes of a selected node group before or after the Ambari cluster installation.
 You can use recipes for tasks such as installing additional software or performing advanced cluster configuration.
 For example, you can use a recipe to put a JAR file on the Hadoop classpath.

-When creating a cluster, you can optionally upload one or more "recipes" (custom scripts) and they will be executed on a specific host group before Ambari server start, after Ambari server start, or after cluster installation.
+When creating a cluster, you can optionally upload one or more "recipes" (custom scripts) and they will be executed on a specific host group at a specified time.
+Available recipe execution times are:

+* Before Ambari server start
+* After Ambari server start
+* After cluster installation
+* Before cluster termination

 ### Writing Recipes